Setting the agenda

 ‘It is still a change for external law firms to accurately price with certainty across the life span of litigation or regulation work.
 While elements can be priced, there is a reluctance to fix prices on what might be more uncertain aspects of litigation,’ says David Morgan, general counsel at CPL Industries.

 ‘Cost is used as a tactical tool in litigation and the inability to forecast cost is a huge problem,’ adds Rolf Althen, group general counsel at Acteon Group.

 ‘The charging structures of the firms are still in the last century.
-The litigation process is not controlled sufficiently by the courts; disclosure is still too complex and not focused enough on the issues.’
+The litigation process is not controlled sufficiently by the courts; disclosure is still too complex and not focussed enough on the issues.’